ietf-wg-cellar/ebml-specification/specification.markdown

 attribute is not present, the enum's minimum version is the same as the EBML Element's minimum version this enum belongs to.

+#### maxver

+Within an EBML Schema, the XPath of the `@value` attribute is `/EBMLSchema/element/restriction/enum/@maxver`.

+The `maxver` (maximum version) attribute stores a nonnegative integer that represents the last or most recent version of the docType to support the enum value. `maxver` **MUST** be greater than or equal to the first version of the docType to support the enum value, whether it's set in the `minver` attribute of the enum or implied.

+The `maxver` attribute is **OPTIONAL**.
+If the `maxver` attribute is not present, the enum's maximum version is the same as the EBML Element's maximum version this enum belongs to.

 ### `<extension>` Element

 Within an EBML Schema, the XPath of the `<extension>`